20 Tips to Perfect French Macarons with Basic French Macaron Recipe

 That sounds weird but understanding this takes times so don’t be too hard on yourself if you don’t get it right the first few times.

-- Always let your macarons dry before you bake them.
+Always read the recipe properly.
+Some recipes call for baking the shells immediately but If your recipe calls for a drying time then let your macarons dry before you bake them.
 Do not preheat your oven too early.
 Ideally it may take 20 to 30 minutes for the skin to form.
 In humid places it takes up to 30 minutes.

-- Never over baked your macarons.
+Never over bake your macarons.
 Follow the recipe guide.
-Usually the Italian Meringue version says to bake between 10 to 12 minutes white the other method calls for baking for 13 to 15 minutes.
+Usually the Italian Meringue version says to bake between 10 to 12 minutes white the other method calls for baking for 13 to 15 minutes or even 18 mins.

 An oily almond meal will flatten the macarons.
 Can you make Almond Meal at home – Yes!!
 Almond Meal is basically blanched almonds that have been ground to a fine powder.You can make it yourself but it has to be made in a food processor or coffee grinder ensuring that when you grind it it does not release too much oil.One of the common causes of failed macarons are home ground almond meals.